 All students in Years 3, 5, 7 and 9 are expected to participate in the annual NAPLAN tests.

 If your child regularly utilises adjustments in their classroom, it may be possible for these to be used.
 Where applicable you are encouraged to discuss the use of disability adjustments for your child with your child’s teacher.

-A formal exemption may be granted for a student with significant intellectual disability and/or significant coexisting conditions, or for a student who has recently arrived in Australia and has a non-English speaking background.
+A formal exemption may be granted for a student with significant intellectual disability and/or significant coexisting conditions, or for a student who has recently arrived in Australia and has a non-english speaking background.
 Your school can give you more information on disability adjustments or the process required to gain a formal exemption.

 Where possible, schools are encouraged to arrange for individual students who are absent at the time of testing to complete missed tests at another time during the testing week.
-The 2018 test timetable can be found on the
+The 2024 test timetable can be found on the

 Please note the facilitation of catch up test for individual student are up to schools’ discretion.

 A NAPLAN report will be issued by your school in mid 2024.

 Individual student performance is shown on a national achievement scale for each test.

 Students and parents may use individual results to discuss progress with teachers.
 Teachers use results to help them better identify students who require greater challenges or additional support.
 Schools use results to identify strengths and weaknesses in teaching programs and to set goals in literacy and numeracy.
 School systems use results to review programs and support offered to schools.